The Future of Open Banking, beyond January 2018

 11) Open Banking in 2025

 Based on the work we have done, it is clear that customer trust is key to Open Banking’s success.
-And assuming the trust is there, we believe that changing consumer behaviour will require incentives – otherwise there is a risk that consumers will stick with the status quo.
-We can expect banks and fintechs to collaborate to create new banking products and services.
+Assuming that the trust is there, we believe that changing consumer behaviour will require incentives – otherwise there is a risk that consumers will stick with the status quo.
+We can expect banks and fintech companies to collaborate to create new banking products and services.

 Our report discusses Open Banking opportunities as well as what banks and fintechs need to do to take advantage of them.
 We also discuss what future business models will look like under Open

-Banking and how the new world of Open Banking will interface with other big legal change such as the General Data Protection Regulation.
+Banking and how the new world of Open Banking will interface with other impactful legal changes such as the General Data Protection Regulation.

 Open Banking ushers in a brave new world, a world in which those who embrace its opportunities will flourish.